Attempted assassination of Pope John Paul II: Fatima and possible Vatican connection

+The date of the attempted assassination, 13 May 1981, was the 64th anniversary of the first apparition of the Virgin Mary to the children at Fátima (13 May 1917).
+On 13 May 2000, Cardinal Angelo Sodano gave a public address in which he linked the then-as-yet-unreleased Third Secret of Fátima to the assassination attempt: while describing the Secret as a "prophetic vision" which does "not describe with photographic clarity the details of future events," he also identified the prophecy's "Bishop clothed in white" as the Pope, and repeated John Paul II's impression that "a motherly hand" had deflected Ağca's bullets.
+The Vatican revealed the text of the Third Secret itself the same year, on 26 June 2000.

-On 26 June 2000, Pope John Paul II released the "Third Secret of Fatima" in which he said that Ağca's assassination attempt was the fulfilment of this Secret.
-13 May (the date of the assassination attempt) is the anniversary of the first apparition of the Virgin Mary to the three children of Fatima, something the Pope has always regarded as significant, attributing his survival on that day to her protection.
-Some doubt the Church's full disclosure of the contents of this Secret, believing that it actually predicted the Apocalypse.
-While in prison on remand, Ağca was widely reported to have developed an obsession with Fatima and during the trial claimed that he was the second coming of Jesus Christ and called on the Vatican to release the Third Secret.
+While in prison on remand, Ağca was widely reported to have developed an obsession with Fátima.
+During the trial Ağca claimed that he was the second coming of Jesus Christ, and called on the Vatican to release the Third Secret.
+(His assassination attempt had also come only 11 days after the hijacking of Aer Lingus Flight 164 by Laurence James Downey, an ex-monk, who demanded the release of the Third Secret.)

 On 31 March 2005, just two days prior to the Pope's death, Ağca gave an interview to the Italian newspaper La Repubblica.
 He claimed to be working on a book about the assassination attempt.
 La Repubblica quoted Ağca claiming at length that he had accomplices in the Vatican who helped him with the assassination attempt, saying "the devil is inside Vatican's wall".
 He also said:

 Emanuela Orlandi, the daughter of a Vatican employee, disappeared at age 15 on 22 June 1983.
 Anonymous phone calls offered her release in exchange for the release of Ağca.
 Archbishop Paul Marcinkus was alleged to be part of the kidnapping, although no charges were ever laid.

 Ağca subsequently denied having made such claims following the publication of the interview.
 In 2010 Ağca asserted that Cardinal Agostino Casaroli had been behind the assassination attempt.
 However, when Ağca published his memoirs in 2013, his story changed completely, writing that the Iranian government and supreme leader Ayatollah Khomeini ordered the assassination attempt on John Paul II.